mahmoudchaer/DeepMed/monitoring/README.md

 - `templates/` - HTML templates for the UI
 - `static/` - Static assets (if any)
 - `logs/` - Log files
-- `prometheus/` - Prometheus configuration
+- `prometheus/` - Prometheus configuration and Dockerfile
-- `grafana/` - Grafana configuration and dashboards
+- `grafana/` - Grafana configuration, dashboards, and Dockerfile
-- `Dockerfile` - Docker configuration
-- `docker-compose.yml` - Docker Compose configuration for the monitoring service
+- `Dockerfile` - Docker configuration for the monitoring service
-- `docker-compose-monitoring.yml` - Docker Compose configuration for Prometheus and Grafana
+- `docker-compose.yml` - Docker Compose configuration for all services
 - `requirements.txt` - Python dependencies

 ### Adding New Services